 If you are using watercolor paper that is 300gsms or less, you may want to stretch your paper professionally so that it doesn’t buckle or warp while drying.

 You stretch your paper by taping it to a board.
 The first step is to soak the watercolor paper.
-This can be done in a large pan or a clean bathtub or sink.
+This can be done in a large pan, clean bathtub, or sink.
 This will allow the paper to soak up the water from the tape before you apply it to the board.

 To fix the paper, you can use different types of tape.
 A heavy-duty glue stick or gummed tape will work well.
 A hairdryer will not work because it will loosen the adhesive, so it is not recommended.